 Start Installation Assistant

 Now, in your browser, type the URL of the directory where you put the files, and the name of the installer file you uploaded/extracted.
-For example:
+In example:

 You should now be presented with a welcome screen.
 If, instead, you see a white screen it probably means that your server is running old, or incompatible software and that you may be forced to use the traditional installer.
 It is a good hint that if the Phar installer will not run you may have further problems with CMS Made Simple on that server.